 Southern Nevada Senior Law Program (SLP) Offers legal services to individuals who are 60 years of age or over, the Senior Citizens Law Project can help with many issues, including: simple wills (the law project does not prepare living trusts); advance directives (living wills and durable power of attorney for health care); power of attorney (general and special); long-term health care planning issues; consumer disputes and small claims instructions; landlord/tenant disputes, Social Security problems and other public entitlements; homesteads; termination of joint tenancy; affidavits of entitlements; intervention of elder abuse matters; and legal advice, information and referrals.
 The SCLP also assists hundreds of seniors annually with the preparation of legal pleadings including but not limited to Ex Parte Petitions and Orders to transfer small estates, open safe deposit boxes, name changes, sealing records and release of medical records.
 In addition, the SCLP assists seniors with filing Affidavits Claiming Exemption, Writs, Small Claims Affidavits of Complaint, Pro Se Answers and other legal pleadings.
 The SCLP does NOT presently handle: traffic citations, living trusts; criminal matters; bankruptcies; fee generating cases; guardianships; malpractice cases; divorces or real estate transactions.
-The administrator of the SCLP is Sugar Vogel.
 The SCLP assists 4,000 clients annually and serves as a “law office on wheels” as its staff regularly visits seniors at their homes, hospitals, hospice centers and senior centers.
-For further information or if you are interested in volunteering pro bono services, please contact Executive Administrator Sugar Vogel at (702) 229-6596.
-Seniors are seen by appointment only; the office is located in the credit union plaza at Downtown Senior Services Building, 310 S. 9th Street, 2nd Floor, Las Vegas, NV, 89101.
+Seniors are seen by appointment only; the office is located in the Wells Fargo bank building at 530 South Las Vegas Blvd., Suite 310, Las Vegas, Nevada 89101.
 To schedule an appointment, call (702) 229-6596.
 TDD: 386-9108.
-For more information on the Southern Nevada Senior Law Program, visit http://snslp.org/.
+For further information or if you are interested in volunteering pro bono services, please contact Executive Administrator Sugar Vogel at (702) 229-6596.

 Clark County Bar Association (CCBA) is a 501(c)(6), non-profit, voluntary member organization that includes members throughout the county, state and nation.
-Established in 1923, CCBA traditionally has been an organization of attorneys focused on professional development and community service.
-The actual articles of incorporation for were eventually filed in the 1990.
+CCBA traditionally has been an organization of attorneys focused on professional development and community service.
+CCBA’s history goes back to 1923; however the actual articles of incorporation for were filed in the 1990s.

 The Purpose of the Clark County Bar Association is to: